 October's monthly ovitrap index for Aedes albopictus drops further

-Among the 52 areas surveyed last month, positive ovitrap indices were recorded in 30 areas, ranging from 1.6 per cent to 14.1 per cent, with the highest in Wong Tai Sin Central.
-As for the port areas, the monthly ovitrap index for Aedes albopictus for October also fell to 0.4 per cent from 1.6 per cent in September.
+Among the 57 areas surveyed last month, positive ovitrap indices, ranging from 0.8 per cent to 15.5 per cent, were recorded in 47 areas.
+As for the port areas, the monthly ovitrap index for Aedes albopictus for October fell to 0.4 per cent from 1.2 per cent in September.

-As Aedes albopictus breeds in small water bodies, the spokesman reminded members of the public to inspect their homes and surroundings to remove potential breeding grounds, scrub vases and pot plant saucers at least once a week, properly dispose of containers such as soft drink cans and lunch boxes, and drill large holes in unused tyres.
-He also advised the public and estate management bodies to keep drains free of blockage and fill up all depressions to prevent puddles from forming.
-They should also scrub all drains and surface sewers with an alkaline detergent compound at least once a week to remove any mosquito eggs.
+The spokesman added that as Aedes albopictus breeds in small water bodies, members of the public should carry out effective mosquito prevention and control measures, including inspecting their homes and surroundings to remove potential breeding grounds, changing the water in vases and scrubbing the inner surface as well as removing the water in saucers under potted plants at least once a week, properly disposing of containers such as soft drink cans and lunch boxes, and drilling large holes in unused tyres.
+He also advised public and estate management bodies to keep drains free of blockage and level all defective ground surfaces to prevent accumulation of water.
+They should also scrub all drains and surface sewers with an alkaline detergent at least once a week to remove any mosquito eggs.

-In addition, rural areas and the vicinity of shrubby areas are the natural habitats for mosquitoes, other insects and animals.
+In addition, rural areas and the vicinity of shrubby areas are natural habitats for mosquitoes, other insects and animals.
 Members of the public living in rural areas may install mosquito screens on windows and doors if necessary.
-Those staying in the natural environment should follow appropriate personal protective measures against mosquitoes, such as avoiding staying in the vicinity of shrubby areas for a long time, wearing light-coloured long-sleeved clothes and trousers and applying DEET-containing insect repellent.
-Members of the public are reminded to make reports to the government departments via 1823 if mosquito problems are detected.
+Those staying in the natural environment should take appropriate personal protective measures against mosquitoes, such as avoiding staying in the vicinity of shrubby areas for a long time, wearing light-coloured long-sleeved clothes and trousers, and applying DEET-containing insect repellent.
+Members of the public are reminded to make reports to relevant government departments via 1823 if mosquito problems are detected.